sikic-lab/sikic-lab.github.io/_posts/2021-07-13-Postdoctoral.md

 <body> <b> Job Title: Scientist – Cancer genome reconstruction </b> <br /> Contract Period: 01/06/2026 – 01/06/2028 (extensions possible) <br /><br />

-The Genome Institute of Singapore (GIS) is the national flagship for genomic sciences, driving cutting-edge research at the intersection of biology, engineering, and medicine.
-This position is offered in the Laboratory of AI in Genomics, led by Prof. Mile Šikić, which uses advanced bioinformatics and deep learning approaches to develop next-generation models for genomic data analysis.
-We are a group of computer scientists with a mission to improve healthcare using advanced deep learning models.
-Located in the heart of Singapore’s thriving biomedical hub, GIS offers a dynamic and collaborative environment, with close ties to world-class universities (NUS and NTU), pharmaceutical companies, and biotech start-ups.
-Joining our team means working on transformative projects with real-world impact, while benefiting from Singapore’s vibrant research ecosystem and strong support for innovation. <br /><br />

 <b>Project background</b> <br />
 De novo genome assembly has been one of the most challenging problems in genomics.
 However, with the development of new long-read sequencing technologies, new assemblers and manually curated high-quality benchmarks, including CHM13, HG002, and I002C, assembling most of human chromosomes T2T has become a routine task. <br /><br />